Auf einen Blick

 Leading companies in the US, Europe, and China already are developing consortia to provide a broad array of solutions, including home, transit, and destination charging, as well as smart home applications and solar power.
 Dealers are teaming up with installers, smart home providers are working with charging services, and cities are collaborating with oil and gas companies and utilities.

 Teaming up to offer EV charging allows companies to achieve scale advantages in an emerging market, and that’s a key advantage.
 But the optimum strategy within each market will depend on a company’s goals, skills, and ability to finance growth.
 Take the example of Ionity, a joint venture of global automakers including BMW Group, Ford Motor Company, Hyundai Motor Group, Mercedes-Benz, and Volkswagen Group, which aims to accelerate the development of a fast-charging network along Europe’s major highways.
-Large consortia like Ionity allow members to share the capital expenditure on infrastructure and generate profits faster in a nascent market.
+Large consortia like Ionity allow members to share the capital expenditure on EV charging infrastructure and generate profits faster in a nascent market.
 Partnerships may also benefit from best-of-breed equipment and capabilities.

 But to succeed, alliances must keep the customer at the center of the offering and ensure a great user experience.
 Several companies have managed to do both those things despite going it alone.
 For example, automaker Tesla has created a proprietary charging ecosystem, including wall connectors for home charging and storage, solar panels for the roof, a global network of highway superchargers, and destination charging sites.
-In addition to providing all the infrastructure, the company ensures that its charging universe is seamlessly interconnected.
+In addition to providing all the EV charging infrastructure, the company ensures that its charging universe is seamlessly interconnected.
 Tesla’s vehicle navigation automatically locates superchargers along a programmed route and incorporates charging into the trip plan.
 And before the car reaches the charger, the battery is preconditioned for optimal charging performance.
 Payment is handled automatically with credit card details that are linked to the user’s Tesla account.

-Shell is also investing in its own infrastructure but through a series of acquisitions.
+Shell is also investing in its own EV charging infrastructure but through a series of acquisitions.
 In 2019, Shell purchased The Sonnen Group, a manufacturer of smart residential energy storage systems, and in 2021, it purchased Ubitricity, a leading provider of street charging systems for EVs.

 In the coming decade, the EV charging ecosystem worldwide will expand dramatically.
 Future winners are moving fast to build partnerships to secure the best locations and digital platforms to provide a seamless charging service.
-Importantly, these leaders are defining uncertainties in the market and designing scenario-based strategies that will allow them to pivot quickly when consumer behaviors or regulations shift.
-Companies that take this approach will be in a stronger position to turn the challenges of an emerging market to their advantage.
+Importantly, these leaders are defining uncertainties in the EV charging market and designing scenario-based strategies that will allow them to pivot quickly when consumer behaviors or regulations shift.
+Companies that take this approach will be in a stronger position to turn the challenges of an emerging EV charging market to their advantage.

 The authors would like to thank Markus Hackmann and Johanna Heckmann from P3 Group for their valuable contributions to this brief.
 P3 is a technology strategy adviser and a Bain ecosystem partner with deep technical expertise in electric vehicles and charging.